-Mr. John Sullivan, BSc., PGeo. and Dr. Peter Megaw, PhD, CPG, have acted as the Qualified Persons, as defined in NI 43-101, with respect to the disclosure of the scientific and technical information contained in this MD&A and have supervised the preparation of the technical information on which such disclosure is based.
+Mr. John Sullivan, BSc., PGeo. has acted as the Qualified Person, as defined in NI 43-101, with respect to the disclosure of the scientific and technical information contained in this MD&A and has supervised the preparation of the technical information on which such disclosure is based.

 Mr. Sullivan is an economic geologist with over 35 years of experience in the mineral industry.
-Most recently a senior geologist at a Toronto-based international geological and mining engineering consulting firm, he has directed exploration programs, managed field offices and evaluated properties in Canada, Europe and Latin America.
+Prior to joining Excellon in 2007 he was a senior geologist at a Toronto-based international geological and mining engineering consulting firm where he evaluated properties and prepared NI 43-101 reports on gold and base metal projects in Canada and internationally.
+In addition he has held senior positions with two large Canadian mining companies where he directed major exploration programs, managed field offices, and evaluated projects in Canada, Europe, Africa and Latin America.
 Mr. Sullivan is not independent of Excellon as he is an officer and holds common share purchase options.